XOBXOB/XOBXOB_Arduino/README.md

 x.updateXOB(XOB_Name, n, messageList[][2]);

+Updates one or more messages in a XOB.
 XOB_Name is the name of the XOB.
 The messageList is a two dimensional array with messages and contents.
 For each row, the first element is the message name, the second element is the message content -- both are strings. "n" is the number of messages in the list.

+x.updateXOB(XOB_Name, messageName, messageContent);

+Updates a single message in a XOB.
+XOB_Name is the name of the XOB.
+The messageName is the name of a single message in the XOB. messageContent is the String content of the message.

 ####Init Response